ruanzx/devcontainer-templates/features/specify-cli/README.md

 }
 ```

-> **Note**: Python 3.11+ is required for specify-cli.
-The feature will attempt to install Python automatically if not available, but for best results, include the Python DevContainer feature.
+> **Note**: Python 3.11+ is **required** for specify-cli.
+This feature does not install Python automatically.
+Please include the Python DevContainer feature as shown above, or ensure Python 3.11+ is available in your base image.

 ### Complete Spec-Driven Development Environment